How to Use Goal Seek in Excel

-The first thing to do is select the cell whose value you want to change.
-Whenever you use Goal Seek, you must select a cell that contains a formula or function.
+The first thing to do is select the cell whose value you want to adjust.
+Every time you use Goal Seek, you must select a cell that contains a formula or function.
 In our case, we’ll select cell B13 because it contains the formula to calculate the percentage.

 Then go to the ‘Data’ tab, click the ‘What if Analysis’ button in the Forecast group, and select ‘Goal Seek’.

-The Goal Seek dialog box will appear with three fields:
+The Goal Seek dialog box will appear with 3 fields:

 - Set cell – Enter the cell reference that contains the formula (B13).
-This is the cell that will contain your desired result.
+This is the cell that is going to have your desired output.

 - To value – Enter the desired result you are trying to achieve (30%).

-- By changing cell – Enter the reference for the input cell that you would want to adjust (B12) in order to arrive at the desired result.
+- By changing cell – Insert the cell reference for the input value that you would want to change (B12) in order to arrive at the desired result.
 Simply click on the cell or manually enter the cell reference.
-When you select the cell, Excel will add ‘$’ sign before the column letter and row number to make it an absolute cell.
+When you select the cell, Excel will add the ‘$’ sign before the column letter and row number to make it an absolute cell.

-When you’re done, click ‘OK’ to test it.
+When you’re finished, click ‘OK’ to test it.

 Click ‘OK’ and Excel will change the cell values or click ‘Cancel’ to discard the solution and restore the original value.